Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/configure-the-uri.md

 ### Updating ServicePulse Configuration to the Monitoring instance custom hostname

-Refer to the [ServicePulse documention](/servicepulse/host-config.md#configuring-connections-via-the-servicepulse-ui) for guidance on how to change connections configuration in ServicePulse.
+Refer to the [ServicePulse documention](/servicepulse/host-config.md#configuring-connections-via-the-servicepulse-ui) for guidance on how to configure ServicePulse to connect to ServiceControl Monitoring.